UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 ``    tag = 'body'``

-means:  set the "tag" class attribute to 'body'.
+means:  set the ``tag`` class attribute to ``Body``.
 Since this class attribute was set by the Element tag already -- this is called "overriding" the tag attribute.

 The end result is that we now have a class that is exactly the same as the Element class, except with a different tag.
 Where is that attribute used?
 It is used in the ``render()`` method.